truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

      -H "Authorization: Bearer <token>"
 ```

-**Description:** Exports an agent’s full definition in a serialized format.
+**Description:** Exports an agent's full definition in a serialized format.
 This is typically used to get a portable representation of the agent (including memory blocks, tools, etc.) that can be saved or transferred.

 **Response Fields:** Returns a serialized representation of the agent, usually as a JSON structure or file download.
 (The exact format includes agent configuration and is intended for use with the corresponding import endpoint.)